InspirUS

 Staff

-The InspirUS team is led by Kathryn and includes Jim and assistant Lauren Kelsall.
+The InspirUS team is led by Kathryn and assisted by Mrs Cara Watson.
 They are also helped by an enthusiastic group of Sixth Form volunteers from LRGS.

-Mrs Kathryn Page Head of InspirUS Department and Teacher of Geography
+Mrs Kathryn Page InspirUS Co-Ordinator, Head of First Year and Transition and Teacher of Geography and Maths.

 Kathryn is experienced in both primary and secondary school teaching.
-As well as InspirUS, she also currently teaches in the LRGS Geography Department.
+In addition to her work in InspirUS, she is Head of First Year and Transition and also currently teaches in the LRGS Geography and Maths Departments.
 She has written GCSE revision guides for the BBC and has previously worked in bookshop management.

-Previously a pupil at Lancaster Girls’ Grammar School; Lauren works in both InspirUS 1 and 2, supporting learning and assisting with the transport of children.
+As InspirUS Administrator, Cara organises all paperwork involved in the programme and communication with primary schools along with supporting learning and assisting with the transport of children.
 She is also responsible for the development of the InspirUS website and Moodle Site.